 Having an Airline Transport Rating will make you eligible for an airline pilot position as it is now a requirement to work for Part 121 carrier.
 A candidate must have 1,500 hours of total flight time and complete an FAA Approved Airline Transport Pilot Certification Training Program (ATP CTP) prior to taking the knowledge exam.
 Once pilots have completed this exam they are able to train in our Beechcraft Duchess and complete the checkride with a local Designated Pilot Examiner.
 CIA has years of experience training pilots for ATP ratings that goes well beyond the rule changes that came into place in 2014.
 In addition to multi engine ATP ratings, CIA Flight School has also certified pilots for single engine ATP certificates.

-Whatever your aviation goals may be, learn how you can achieve them in the most efficient and cost effective way by meeting with one of our Flight School Manager.
+Whatever your aviation goals may be, learn how you can achieve them in the most efficient and cost effective way by meeting with one of our Flight School Managers.

 Looking for an affordable way to take your first flight lesson?
 If you’ve always wanted to learn to fly and want to know what it’s like before you officially enroll in training, schedule a Deluxe Introductory Flight Lesson!
 This lesson is actually the first lesson in our syllabus and is two hours in duration.
 You will spend the first hour learning how to pre-flight a Cessna 172 Skyhawk and you will then spend about thirty to forty-five minutes in the air.
 A professional flight instructor will guide you through the process and you will actually get to take the controls of the Skyhawk!

-Reservations are recommended for Deluxe Introductory Flight Lessons a few days in advance although same-day reservations may be available.
+Reservations are recommended for Deluxe Introductory Flight School Course Lesson a few days in advance although same-day reservations may be available.
 We are blessed with flyable weather year round in Camarillo but if there is a weather delay we will contact you the day of your flight to reschedule for another day when the weather will be more conducive to a first flight.

 Looking to log this flight in your first logbook?
 No problem!
 We ask that for TSA purposes you bring in your valid US Passport so we can verify citizenship and provide you the proper TSA endorsement.
 We have logbooks available to purchase in our pilot supplies store and if you purchase training materials at the end of your lesson, a Cessna logbook is included.